Go to Main Body the Nation tribes of Japheth, Ham and Shem in 2000BC

 Dwelling in the grasslands north and east of the Black Sea, Scythians were associated by the Greeks with "the epitome of savagery and barbarianism".
 In history they have been associated with the Slavic (enslaving and enslaved) nomadic peoples of ancient Russia from east to west, from the horseback riding Mongols (or Tartars) in the far east, such as Genghis Khan and Tamburlaine the Great, back to the earlier Huns in the far west, such as Attila the Hun who invaded Germany in 430AD.

-But click here too for Paul the apostle's comments in Colossians "in Christ there are no more barbarians, Scythians, slaves, free".
+Click here for Wikipedia, also Paul's comments in Colossians 3:11 "in Christ there are no more barbarians, Scythians, slaves, free"

 Later sailings occurred — west into Tartessos (Cadiz) in southern Spain and east into Asia (possibly Japan and even to Java).